 - Note the badly damaged flight feathers of the swallow below that nested in a

 small bluebird box.
 (Photo used with permission of Charles G. Summers, Jr.).

 To avoid potential problems be certain your floors are at least 5" x 5".

 - Narrow, cramped designs like the Peterson, Gilbertson, Gilwood, and Troyer

-Bluebird Boxes are totally unacceptable in a Tree Swallow project, and in our
+Bluebird Boxes are totally unacceptable for Tree Swallows, and in our opinion

 individuals that continue to promote the use of boxes with small interiors